import_cell_characteristics_df()

 to

 remove errors caused by missing data.
-The resulting dataframe can be merged
+The function will also generate useful columns such as percent_change_access

 Arguments